roshandathathri/roshandathathri.github.io/_pages/about.md

 to run on encrypted data using FHE libraries efficiently, while guaranteeing security and accuracy of the computation.
+I also designed a new encrypted vector arithmetic language for developing general-purpose FHE applications and built an optimizing compiler that generates correct and secure programs, while hiding all the complexities of the target FHE scheme.
 [[PLDI 2020](https://roshandathathri.github.io/publication/2020-pldi),
 [PLDI 2019](https://roshandathathri.github.io/publication/2019-pldi)]
 <!-- Building on this, I intend to help program *privacy-preserving